influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.14/introduction/getting-started.md

 Notice that the timestamps occur at rounded ten second intervals (that is, `:00`, `:10`, `:20`, and so on) - this is a configurable setting.

 That's it!
-You ready to use Telegraf to collect metrics and write them to your output of choice.
+You are now ready to use Telegraf to collect metrics and write them to your output of choice.